koolphp/koolreport/README.md

 3. __Royal free__ (no extra charged) when you delivered the KoolReport Pro with your commercial product.
 4. __1 year subscription__ to get free upgrades, bugs fixed and new released packages regardless price.
 5. __1 year priority support__ on forum.
 Your post will be marked with star and got fatest response by our expert.
-6. Enterprise License allows __unlimitted number of developers__ in organization.
+6. Enterprise License allows __unlimited number of developers__ in organization.
 7. __50% discount__ on the next subscription.

 If you have further inquiry on this special version, please go to our [forum](https://www.koolreport.com/forum/topics) or email us at [support@koolreport.com](mailto:support@koolreport.com).
 We will get back to you in no time.